CodingMeSwiftly/UIBezierPath-Superpowers/README.md

 The repo includes a demo project which lets you try out the features with different predefined paths.
 Feel free to add your own `svg` files and extend the `Demo` enum respectively.

-Note: The demo project was created with Xcode 9 beta 4.
+Note: The demo project was created with Xcode 9.

 <br>